xeno010/Wp-Pro-Quiz/readme.txt

 * Updated greek translation
 * Translation for danish have been added (Thanks Kenneth D.)
 * Translation for french have been added (Thanks Aurélien C.)

+= 0.25 =
+* Categories overview in the email
+* Autostart option added
+* Support for XML import and exports added
+* Force user to answer a question
+* New point calculation for single choice (new option "different points - mode 2" added)
+* Option "hide question position overview" added
+* Option "hide question numbering" added
+* Updated greek translation
+* Updated dutch translation
+* Translation for czech have been added (Thanks Petr Š.)